vger-6/cr4te/README.md

 * `nationality`: Any free-form text
 * `aliases`: List of alternate names
 * `info`: Optional bio text (supports Markdown)
-* `tags`: Format should be `Category:Tag`, e.g. `Occupation:Photographer` or just `Photographer`
+* `tags`: Format should be `Category:Tag`, e.g. `Occupation:Photographer`. `Photographer` without a category works too.
 * `projects[*].info`: Optional per-project description
 * `projects[*].tags`: Tag list for each project
 * `members`: If this is a group folder, add member names
 * `collaborations`: Add collaboration names

 > **⚠️ Note**
-> Other fields might be overridden automatically during the building process.
+> Other fields might be overridden automatically during the build process.
 Editing those fileds by hand is futile.

 ---